Paul Anderson (weightlifter)

-Paul Edward Anderson (October 17, 1932 – August 15, 1994) was an American weightlifter, strongman, and powerlifter.
-He was an Olympic gold medalist, a world champion, and a two-time national champion in Olympic weightlifting.
-Anderson contributed significantly to the development of competitive powerlifting.
+Paul Edward Anderson (October 17, 1932 – August 15, 1994) was an American weightlifter, powerlifter and strongman.
+During the 1950s, he was an Olympic gold medalist, a world champion, and a two-time national Olympic weightlifting champion.

+Anderson contributed significantly to the development of competitive powerlifting in the 1960s.
+Due to his many world records and outstanding feats of strength specially for his time, he has often been called "the strongest man who ever lived".

 Early life

 Anderson was born in Toccoa, Georgia, the only son of Ethel Bennett and Robert Anderson.
-As a teenager, he began his early weight training and training on his own in his family's backyard to increase his size and strength so that he would be able to play on the Toccoa High School football team, where he earned a position as first-team blocking back.
+As a teenager, he began his early weight training on his own in his family's backyard to increase his size and strength so that he would be able to play on the Toccoa High School football team, where he earned a position as first-team blocking back.
 He used special homemade weights that his father created out of concrete poured into a wooden form.
 Anderson attended Furman University on a football scholarship, where he began lifting weights.
 He later moved to Elizabethton, Tennessee, with his parents, where he met weightlifter Bob Peoples, who would greatly influence him in squat training and introduce him into weightlifting circles.

-Career

-In 1955, at the height of the Cold War, Anderson, as winner of the USA National Amateur Athletic Union Weightlifting Championship, traveled to the Soviet Union, where weightlifting was a popular sport, for an international weightlifting competition.
-In a newsreel of the event shown in the United States the narrator, Bud Palmer, commented as follows: "Then, up to the bar stepped a great ball of a man, Paul Anderson."
-Palmer said, "The Russians snickered as Anderson gripped the bar, which was set at 402.5 pounds, an unheard-of lift.
-But their snickers quickly changed to awe and all-out cheers as up went the bar and Anderson lifted the heaviest weight overhead of any human in history."